davan690/jomuller.github.io/_posts/2017-01-28-ten_rules_reproductible_research.md

 In this case, Sandve points out the need to, at a minimum, note the version number of all the software use.
 With R, to reach the minimum is easy: just store the results of `sessionInfo()`.
 A better practice is to archive all the software and their dependency.
 Still easy to do in R, by making a copy of your library folders (use `.libPath()` to locate them) when archiving the project.
 A more elegant way is to use the dedicated package [*packrat*](https://cran.r-project.org/web/packages/packrat/index.html) in your workflow.

 Yet it could be not enough.
 The software we use relies on dependencies that may also rely on some operating system component.
 In this case storing the image of the [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) with it hypervisor (*e.g* [Virtual Box](https://en.wikipedia.org/wiki/VirtualBox)) could be a solution.
 Some drawbacks of VM: it take a lot of space (OS + software + R project) and running a complex analysis in a virtual machine could be slow.
 Another elegant way is to use [software containers](https://en.wikipedia.org/wiki/Operating-system-level_virtualization) like [Dockers](https://en.wikipedia.org/wiki/Docker_(software)).
-I have little with the later then I don't use it in my workflow but I plan to give Docker another try.
+I have little experience with the later then I don't use it in my workflow but I plan to give Docker another try.

 Even with this, there is still a layer missing: the hardware.
 Recently I tried to open a very old file produced on one of my first computer (a [Macintosh LC4](https://en.wikipedia.org/wiki/Macintosh_LC) under [Mac OS 7](https://en.wikipedia.org/wiki/System_7)).
-I'm still trying a way to open this binary file...
-The ultimate reproducible archive is maybe to store the hardware in some bunker.
+I'm still trying to find a way to open this binary file...
+The ultimate reproducible archive is maybe to store the hardware in some bunker or in a freezer.

 <a href="https://commons.wikimedia.org/wiki/File:Kudrna-lc605b.jpg"><img src="/assets/lc_stack.jpg" title="A Macintosh LC stack" style="display: block; margin: auto;" /></a>

 ## 4 - *Version Control All Custom Scripts*

 Did you ever make a change in your script that breaks everything ?
 Sometimes, a simple "undo" command is enough to fix it.
-But the working version of the script could be a quite old one.
+The working version of the script could be a quite old one.
 In this case, you need a system to go back in time.

 A common practice is to use manually named files ("script_v1.R", "script_v2.R", "script_final.R", "script_finalev2.R"...).
 It's better than nothing but hard to maintain in the long term.